Spain's election candidates clash over Catalonia in TV debate

 “You don’t believe in the Spanish nation,” the leader of the conservative People’s Party (PP), Pablo Casado, told acting Prime Minister Pedro Sanchez, accusing him of being too soft on the Catalan separatists.

-Sanchez, a Socialist, is leading in opinion polls but has lost support, while right-wing parties have grown more popular since last month’s rallies in Catalonia saw some protesters wreak havoc and throw Molotov cocktails at police.
+Sanchez, a Socialist, is leading in opinion polls but has lost some support, while right-wing parties have grown more popular since last month’s rallies in Catalonia saw some protesters wreak havoc and throw Molotov cocktails at police.

 Right-wing parties are now competing on which would take a harder line on the restive region, hoping to attract more votes on Sunday.